-Visual ethos of the manufacturing, and tolerance of the manufacturing facility floors are amongst the important audit criteria of the car manufacturers.
-Thyssenkrupp’s new factory and warehouse complex in Shanghai has experienced massive growth, and was in a need of expanding production to a space which had originally been designed as a warehouse to store ready steering components.
+Visual ethos of the manufacturing and tolerance of the manufacturing facility floors are amongst the important audit criteria of the car manufacturers.
+ThyssenKrupp’s new factory and warehouse complex in Shanghai has experienced massive growth and was in a need of expanding production to space which had originally been designed as a warehouse to store ready steering components.
 The expansion into production space would inevitably increase the loads on the concrete floor, and thus exceed the designed limits.
-Thyssenkrupp’s engineers identified a potential risk of future subsidence, if the expansion was to be carried out without making sure that the floor and foundation design would be increased to match the increased loads.
+ThyssenKrupp’s engineers identified a potential risk of future subsidence if the expansion was to be carried out without making sure that the floor and foundation design would be increased to match the increased loads.

-Against the three main criterias; price, warranty and local credibility; Geobear scored even in price against the local piling contractor, and exceeded the warranty and credibility requirements because of its established presence in Europe and China, and its five year non subsidence warranty, which ensured thyssenkrupp division management of the longevity of the solution.
-Geobear had also served tk previously in other markets.
+Against the three main criteria; price, warranty and local credibility; Geobear scored even in price against the local piling contractor, and exceeded the warranty and credibility requirements because of its established presence in Europe and China, and its five year non subsidence warranty, which ensured ThyssenKrupp division management of the longevity of the solution.
+Geobear had also served to previously in other markets.

-Geobear completed the 20 day programme 3 days before planned completion, with proven increase of bearing capacity in the thyssenkrupp Shanghai location.
+Geobear completed the 20-day programme 3 days before planned completion, with a proven increase of bearing capacity in the ThyssenKrupp Shanghai location.
 The floor remained intact, and there were no visible construction activities outside the building under treatment.
 Costs realized as budgeted.

 “To secure our growth in China we were planning to expand our production in Shanghai.
 Increasing production meant increasing loads on top of the floor of the property, which caused significant risk of future subsidence, that could stop production in the future if not planned correctly.
 We decided to take care of the problem proactively by choosing resin injection method to prevent future subsidence.
 Geobear was approximately 10 times quicker than cementitious piling, which enabled us to start the production on time, thus creating a cost saving of over 50%.”